TheMoskowitz/Bluetooth-Control-of-Electrical-Outlets/README.md

 # Bluetooth Control of Electrical Outlets
 An android app and arduino program that can be used to control electrical outlets from your phone.
 The app is named "Rufus".
+You can find the Android code in the folder marked 'Rufus_android' and the arduino code in the folder marked 'Rufus_arduino'.

 Here's a video I made showing what the app and device do (https://www.youtube.com/watch?v=70l2b662KCY) and you can also find more information on my personal webpage (http://www.jeffmoskowitz.com/engineering).